 Is the COVID-19 vaccine safe for pregnant women?

-Pregnant women were not part of the UK trial for the vaccines, therefore the safety information available is limited.
-A small number of women included in the UK trial became pregnant after receiving the vaccine and showed no causes for concern.
+Pregnant women were not part of the initial UK trial for the vaccines, therefore the safety information available is limited.
+Public Health Scotland have recently reported that 4,000 pregnant women have received a vaccine (up until May) with no serious side effects recorded.

 Benefits of vaccination in pregnancy